 “Others told me I had to pay thousands of dollars to fix my IRS issue.
 Wiztax’s step-by-step system filled out all IRS forms and I was done on the same day.
 Thank you Wiztax!”

-I signed up for three payments of $199 to solve my tax issues with Wiztax.
+I signed up to solve my tax issues with Wiztax.
 I even filed with the IRS after the first payment.
 Others quoted me thousands of dollars…I’m lucky I found Wiztax!